Does Your Realty Business Utilize Online Listing Platforms for Leads?

 The Zillow Premier Agent program is essentially an advertising opportunity for brokers to appear on the site’s search results.
 It gives an agent the proper visibility not only on Zillow but also on Trulia and StreetEasy.
 The cost of advertising as a Zillow Premier Agent depends on the average property prices in your ZIP code and the number of other agents in your area.

 Many agents consider this program a serious investment since the higher your ad spend, the more leads you get.
-Ad spends per lead ranges from $150 to over $1,000 upfront.
+Ad spends per lead range from $150 to over $1,000 upfront.
 Instead, you can opt for the Zillow Flex program, which allows you to pay a success fee—a percentage of the closed transaction’s value.

 Realtor.com Connections Plus